-An Academic Advisor, Student Financial Services, and the Assistant Dean, Student Support Services, will review the application and determine, in their sole discretion, whether re-admittance is appropriate.
+An Academic Advisor, the Office of Student Financial Services, the Associate Dean, Student Support Services, and the Associate Director of Student Billing, will review the application and determine, in their sole discretion, whether re-admittance is appropriate.

 Students reapplying must meet all current Peirce College entrance requirements (includes students who applied and never enrolled in classes).
 Students re-admitting to the College are required to pay the application fee.